This post may contain affiliate links. Please read our disclosure policy.

 • Cook pasta according to package directions, drain and set aside.

-• Meanwhile, combine the pumpkin puree, cottage cheese, salt, garlic powder, pepper, nutmeg, sage, paprika, and cayenne in a blender, and blend until smooth.
+• Meanwhile, combine the pumpkin puree, cottage cheese, honey, salt, garlic powder, pepper, nutmeg, sage, paprika, and cayenne in a blender, and blend until smooth.
 Set aside.

 • Heat the butter in a large deep skillet over medium heat.
 Add the garlic and stir for 30 seconds, until fragrant.
 Add the flour and whisk to form a roux paste.
 Slowly pour in the almond milk.
 Continue whisking over medium high heat until it starts to bubble, then reduce the heat to medium.
-Stir constantly for 6-8 minutes until the sauce thickens.
+Stir constantly for 2-3 minutes until the sauce thickens.
 Remove from the heat (important so the cheese sauce doesn't curdle).

 • Pour the pumpkin cottage cheese mixture into the pan with the almond milk and whisk until the sauce is smooth and creamy.
 Taste and add additional salt if needed.